BogdanovTimm/NotesOblivion/💻 IT/C/Standard Library/IO/Input.md

 How it works:
 1. It goes into secret buffer.
 2. It scans buffer using given pattern.
-3. If it finds space - it will delete it, even if it was written in a given pattern.
+3. If current something to find is not `char` - then, if it finds space - it will delete it, even if it was written in a given pattern.
+If current something to find is `char` - it will return ' ' as a founded `char`
 4. If it finds character that it needs to save into variable - it deletes it from buffer
 5. If it finds character that does not exist in a given pattern, it will exit and do not delete remaining character, including the one on which it has failed.
 6. Remember that after `scanf()` will do its work, there is `\n` left.